-Salary negotiation essentially comes down to bargaining: You’re trying to get what you want (a great employee) at the lowest possible cost.
+Salary negotiation essentially comes down to bargaining: You’re trying to get what you want (a great employee) within your budget.
 Some degree of back and forth is inherent in the process, but don’t let it lead to playing games.
 Respect and be honest with the job candidate and with yourself during salary negotiations.

 Always keep in mind your workplace needs and how easy or difficult you believe it will be to fill the position.

 Don’t let your judgment be tainted by factors such as the halo effect — focusing on one positive attribute of a candidate and ignoring everything else.
 Sometimes you have to let a great candidate go if you can’t strike a reasonable deal.

 5. Getting caught up in the moment

 Avoid the trap of becoming so engrossed in negotiating salary that you forget what’s important to your organisation.
 If your attempts to woo a reluctant candidate fall short, the best thing to do in many cases is to cut your losses and look elsewhere.
 The goal at this point should be to end the process so that the candidate leaves with a feeling of being treated fairly and with dignity.
 Don’t burn bridges, as you never know when your paths may cross again.